kastle-lab/kastle-drawbridge/resources/playground-technical-requirement-specifications.md

 **Purpose:** The host system must be capable of building and executing a Singularity container that includes tools for geospatial analysis, semantic web development, RDF processing, and data science tasks.
 This includes downloading and running large Java and Python-based software stacks like Apache Jena Fuseki, JupyterLab, and Firefox.

+> **Note**: The listed requirements (hardware and network specifications) are estimations based on the current demands of included libraries and tools.
+They are not strict limits and may vary depending on software updates, specific use cases, or additional components added to the container

 ---

 ## 1. **Supported Host Platforms**